 This is so easy to make but you need the right equipment.
 I would strongly recommend investing in a VitaMix blender the next time you're in the market for one.
-It is a workhorse: I mean it can turn nuts into butter the a matter of minutes.
-We use ours everyday; from making soy milk, nut milks and butters, vegetable juices, purees, smoothies and sorbets, the possibilities are endless.
+It is a workhorse: I mean it can turn nuts into butter in a matter of minutes.
+We use ours every day; from making soy milk, nut milks and butters, vegetable juices, purees, smoothies and sorbets, the possibilities are endless.
 If your a vegan or a raw vegan this is the blender for you.
-At around $500 its definitely pricey, but it's an investment, is built to last and comes with a seven year warranty.
+At around $500 it's definitely pricey, but it's an investment, is built to last and comes with a seven-year warranty.

-The trick to turning cashews into butter is to start the VitaMix out on a low speed to break the cashews down into a flour like consistency and then raise the speed while using the tamper tool to push the nuts down and keep the butter moving.
-It takes about 5 minutes until all of the oils release and become buttery.
-When it gets shiny and smooth its ready.
+- Raise the speed while using the tamper tool to push the nuts down and keep the butter moving (it takes about 5 minutes until all of the oils release and become buttery).

 I was really surprised at how sweet this cashew butter tastes.
 I spread it onto hot raisin toast and did not feel the need to drizzle on any honey.
 Keeping the nuts raw preserves their nutritional value, so I don't feel too bad about eating this yummy snack.

 Tag @fareisle on Instagram and hashtag it #fareisle.